iGotYu/AY-Code-Refractor/README.md

 ## HTML

-On the Html side of the assingment I replaced all of the <div> semantics to ones like <nav>, <sections>, <aside>, <main>, etc. that way the code would be more legible.
+On the Html side of the assingment I replaced all of the "div" semantics to ones like "nav", "sections", "aside", "main", etc. that way the code would be more legible.
 I also had to the alt="" attribute to the images so that the images could be provided an alternate text if the image somehow was unable to be displayed.

 ## CSS